nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all tasks due by a specified date
-2. Dueue shows a list of tasks due that date
+2. Dueue shows a list of tasks due that date<br>
 Use case ends.

 **Extensions**